augini/atabekov.com/README.md

 # atabekov.com

-I remember creating my personal website with pure HTML, CSS and JavaScript when I first started looking for a job as a developer.
+I remember creating [my very first personal site](https://augini.github.io/portfolio-website/) with pure HTML, CSS and JavaScript when I first started looking for a job as a developer.
 Even it was a quite simple static site, it has given a number of benefits.
 Therefore I have decided to create it with new tools to give it a more dynamic style.

 In my opinion, having a personal site has a lot of advantags: